 - If an applicant is deemed eligible, an acceptance letter is sent advising them of their placement on the waiting list.
 The correspondence states that the acceptance is based solely on information provided by the applicant, and when an apartment becomes available; an Initial Interview will be scheduled no later than five (5) days after the date of the initial call/letter to contact.
-All information must be updated, and applicable verifications must be obtained, prior to management offering an apartment. - If the alternate contact to receive copies box is checked on the application, copies of all correspondence regarding the application will be sent to the person noted on the application. - An applicant's place on the waiting list is determined by the date on which all application information and signatures are received in the office with preferences considered, if applicable; however, acceptance to the waiting list does not guarantee eligibility for an apartment.
+All information must be updated, and applicable verifications must be obtained, prior to management offering an apartment. - If the alternate contact to receive copies box is checked on the application, copies of all correspondence regarding the application will be sent to the person noted on the application. - An applicant's place on the waiting list is determined by the date on which all application information and signatures are received in the office; however, acceptance to the waiting list does not guarantee eligibility for an apartment.
 Further screening, as described in the applicant screening criteria, and the Initial Interview process must be completed prior to an apartment being offered.
-Apartments will be offered to the first eligible applicant(s) with preferences considered, if applicable, in order of the receipt of the notice-of-intent.
+Apartments will be offered to the first eligible applicant(s) in order of the receipt of a notice-of-intent.